 - You have leased a car in the country from which you are moving

 There are some additional conditions you must meet after the customs authorities have granted you an exemption, and you have imported your car.
-For a period of twelve months after your customs declaration has been accepted:
+For a period of twelve months after your customs declaration has been accepted, you may not:

-In short, you should maintain complete use and ownership of your car for twelve months.
+In short, you should maintain complete use and ownership of your vehicle for a full twelve months.

 If this condition is not met: